CluelessBiker/mentoring/README.md

 - [HTML semantic markup](https://html.com/semantic-markup/) : a guide on what HTML semantic markup is.
 - [File nameing](https://www.thesitewizard.com/webdesign/create-good-filenames.shtml) : how to create proper file names within your project.
 - [HTML input types - W3Schools](https://www.w3schools.com/html/html_form_input_types.asp) : assigning types to input fields.
+- Form dump: (to be used if adding a form to your first project & you do not wish to build your own page `action="https://formdump.codeinstitute.net/"`
 ---
 ### TESTING / VALIDATORS :
 - [W3](https://validator.w3.org/) : HTML validator